Homework 4: Generalizaiton and regularization¶

 plot_images(train_dataset, num_images=5)

-flag is set to randomly shuffle the training data after each epoch. - Define
+2. Define train_loader using DataLoader, ensuring the shuffle=True flag is set to randomly shuffle the training data after each epoch.

 # Create DataLoaders